Overview

 Risk factors for Crohn's disease may include:

 • Cigarette smoking.
 Cigarette smoking is the most important controllable risk factor for developing Crohn's disease.
-Smoking also leads to more-severe disease and a greater risk of having surgery.
+Smoking also leads to more-serious disease and a greater risk of having surgery.
 If you smoke, it's important to stop.

-• Nonsteroidal anti-inflammatory medications.
+• Nonsteroidal anti-inflammatory medicines.
 These include ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve), diclofenac sodium and others.
 While they do not cause Crohn's disease, they can lead to inflammation of the bowel that makes Crohn's disease worse.

 Complications